favware/discord-application-emojis-manager/README.md

-  delete-all [options]               Deletes all emoji from the bot application get [options] <nameOrId>           Gets a single emojis from the bot application in JSON format list [options]                     Lists all emojis from the bot application in JSON format patch [options] <nameOrId> <name>  Patches an emoji on the server provided the emoji id and a new name for the emoji migrate [options] <id>             Migrates the emojis from a specified server to the application post [options] <path>              Posts all emoji in the input directory to the server help [command]                     display help for command
+  delete-all [options]               Deletes all emoji from the bot application get [options] <nameOrId>           Gets a single emojis from the bot application in JSON format list [options]                     Lists all emojis from the bot application in JSON format patch [options] <nameOrId> <name>  Patches an emoji on registered to the bot application provided the emoji id and a new name for the emoji migrate [options] <id>             Migrates the emojis from a specified discord server to the application post [options] <path>              Posts all emoji in the input directory to the bot application help [command]                     display help for command
 ```